-This vibrant cucumber fruit salad blends spiralized cucumbers, juicy peaches, watermelon, olives, fresh mint, and basil with a zesty lime dressing.
-A sweet and savory twist on summer salad—easy, healthy, and perfect for picnics, BBQs, or light meals.
+This refreshing cucumber fruit salad blends spiralized cucumbers, juicy peaches, watermelon, fresh mint, and basil with a zesty lime dressing.
+It's a sweet and savory twist on a summer salad that's perfect for picnics, BBQs, or light meals.

-Using a spiralizer or julienne peeler transforms crisp cucumbers into elegant noodles that absorb flavor beautifully and offer a fun twist on traditional salads.
+Using a spiralizer or julienne peeler easily transforms cucumbers into elegant noodles that are a fun twist on traditional cucumber fruit salads.

 Why You’ll Love This Easy and Healthy Cucumber Fruit Salad

-- Quick & Simple: Minimal prep with no cooking—ideal for busy days.
+- Quick & Simple: Minimal prep with no cooking.

-- Vibrant & Colorful: Pops of color make it a standout side dish at any table.
+- Fresh & Colorful: Cooling flavors and pops of color make it a standout side at any table.

 - Make the dressing: In a large bowl, whisk together the olive oil, lime juice, lime zest, flaky salt, and a pinch of black pepper.
 Set aside.